definite2/kanva-draggable-polygon/README.md

 # Polygon Image Annotation Tool

 Draggable user draw polygon shaped annotation with react-konva.
 The annotation coordiantes are restricted to  only canvas area.

+You can create your own drawing tool as using [polygon-annotation](https://github.com/definite2/polygon-annotation) npm package!

 ## Blog About Project